(Traditional Chinese Medecine)

-The system of meridians and the communication paths they represent are the main accesses that allow the acupuncturist to act on a substance, a tissue, a function, an organ, a system etc…
+The system of meridians and the communication channels they represent are the main accesses that allow the acupuncturist to act on the body, a function, an organ, a tissue, a substance, etc.

-The aim of the treatment is to restore a harmonious functional balance, knowing that any imbalance over time will cause dysfunction and pain.
+The aim of the treatment is to restore a functional balance, knowing that any imbalance over time will cause dysfunction and disease.

-The anamnesis, observation of the tongue, palpation and pulse taking will allow to establish a diagnosis and to decide on the treatment.
+The anamnesis, observation of the tongue, palpation and taking of the pulse will allow to establish a diagnosis and then a decision to be taken on the treatment.

 In practice, the following methods are also used :

 - Moxibustion: the acupuncture point or area is heated with a stick or cone of artemisia.

 - TuiNa, the Chinese medicine massage : the acupuncture point or area of the body is worked on using specific Chinese massage techniques.

 - Auriculotherapy : stimulation of points in the ear with tiny needles.

 - Cupping : manual suction technique using “cupping” or suction cups to act on superficial meridians, points or joints.

 All these methods have different actions and are used in a very precise way.